 \section{Abstract}

-We propose a deep distributionally robust learning framework for calibrated uncertainties under domain shifts.
-We consider cases where the source (training) distribution differs significantly from the target (test) distribution.
-In addition to the standard class predictor, our framework contains a binary domain classifier which estimates the density ratio between the source and target domains.
-We incorporate both with neural networks and train them end-to-end.
-The framework is demonstrated to generate calibrated uncertainties that benefit many downstream tasks, including unsupervised domain adaptation (UDA) and semi-supervised learning (SSL) where methods such as self-training and FixMatch use uncertainties to select confident pseudo-labels.
-Our experiments show that the introduction of DRL to these methods leads to significant improvements in cross-domain performance.
-We also demonstrate that the produced density ratio estimates show agreement with the human selection frequencies, suggesting a match with the human perceived uncertainties.
-Source code of this work will be made publicly available.
+We propose a framework for learning calibrated uncertainties under domain shifts, where the source (training) distribution differs from the target (test) distribution.
+We detect such domain shifts via a differentiable density ratio estimator and train it together with the task network, composing an adjusted softmax predictive form concerning domain shift.
+In particular, the density ratio estimation reflects the closeness of a target (test) sample to the source (training) distribution.
+We employ it to adjust the uncertainty of prediction in the task network.
+This idea of using the density ratio is based on the distributionally robust learning (DRL) framework, which accounts for the domain shift by adversarial risk minimization.
+We show that our proposed method generates calibrated uncertainties that benefit downstream tasks, such as unsupervised domain adaptation (UDA) and semi-supervised learning (SSL).
+On these tasks, methods like self-training and FixMatch use uncertainties to select confident pseudo-labels for re-training.
+Our experiments show that the introduction of DRL leads to significant improvements in cross-domain performance.
+We also show that the estimated density ratios align with human selection frequencies, suggesting a positive correlation with a proxy of human perceived uncertainties.